celestiaorg/apollo/readme.md

 ## Authentication tokens

-To view your authentication token for a light node, use the following command:
+To view your authentication token for the Apollo light node, use the following command:

 ```bash
 celestia light auth admin --node.store $HOME/.apollo/light-node